-Typically, raw mortality improvement is avery volatile data set.
-The purpose of graduation is to smooth out the noise so that the assumed smooth underlying improvement rates can be absenced.
+Typically, raw mortality improvement is a very volatile data set.
+The purpose of graduation is to smooth out the noise so that the assumed smooth underlying improvement rates can be observed.

-Current best practice is to grow that a two-dimensional data set (ages and calendar years) to determine mortality incrovement rates.
-There are a number of techniques that work well in two dimension.
+Current best practice is to graduate a two-dimensional data set (ages and calendar years) to determine mortality improvement rates.
+There are a number of techniques that work well in two dimensions.
 Many actuaries will be familiar with Whittaker-Henderson graduation (WH) from their student days, although it is no longer on the SOA syllabus.
-In recent years, the CM in the UK has popularized P-splines as a graduation method.
+In recent years, the CMI in the UK has popularized P-splines as a graduation method.
 WH is actually a special case of P-spline graduation.
+The two methods give very similar results when they have consistent parameters.
 The task force chose to use WH because it is better known among Canadian actuaries, efficient software is available, and task force members were more readily able to control the graduation.